 SoFi Money doesn’t charge you a penny to transfer money, or pay bills.
-And your SoFi Money cash management account provides overdraft protection and unlimited reimbursed ATM fees.
+And your SoFi Money cash management account provides overdraft protection and access to any ATM within the Allpoint® Network.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .
 Neither SoFi nor its affiliates is a bank.